fujiepku/fujiepku.github.io/_pages/about.md

 I'm pleased to announce that two different book chapters I wrote will be avaiable soon.

-** First one with Takakazu Seki, Chun-Chieh Yu, Yuki Nagata.
+** First one is with Takakazu Seki, Chun-Chieh Yu and Yuki Nagata.
 Title is "Microscopic Structure of Ice Surface Viewed through Sum-frequency Generation Spectroscopy", in a chapter of "Chemistry of the Cryosphere", Advances in Atmospheric Chemistry, Vol. 3, by World Scientific Publishing.

 ** Second one is with Xifan.
 Title is "Theoretical X-ray Absorption Spectroscopy of Liquid Water Using First Principles Calculations", in a chapter of "Properties of Water from Numerical and Experimental Perspectives" by CRC Press.

-**April 30, 2021**
+**Apr.
+30, 2021**

 I gave a talk in the CSI Bi-monthly Online seminar in Princeton.
 It is about "Theoretical X-ray Absorption Spectroscopy of Liquid Water by the GW plus Bethe-Salpeter equation (GW-BSE) method".

-**March 19, 2021**
+**Mar.
+19, 2021**

 I gave a talk in the APS March Online Meeting.
 It is about "Theoretical X-ray Absorption Spectroscopy of Liquid Water by the GW plus Bethe-Salpeter equation (GW-BSE) method".

-**March 6, 2020**
+**Mar.
+6, 2020**

 My work at [Max Planck Institute for Polymer Research](https://www.mpip-mainz.mpg.de/en/home) is now published online in **Chemical Reviews**.
 We present an overview of the different simulation protocols available for sum-frequency generation (SFG) spectra calculations, revealing the advantages and disadvantages of the different methods.
 Furthermore, we account for the findings through combined SFG experiments and simulations, provide future challenges for SFG experiments and simulations at different aqueous interfaces.

 Link to paper: [https://pubs.acs.org/doi/10.1021/acs.chemrev.9b00512](https://pubs.acs.org/doi/10.1021/acs.chemrev.9b00512)

-**March 2, 2020**
+**Mar.
+2, 2020**

 My work at Temple University is now published online in **Physical Review Materials**.
 We found that the ferroelectricity of the molecular crystal could be probed by X-ray absorption spectroscopy.
 This approach should be generally applicable to the new series of organic ferroelectric and antiferroelectric materials.